 I have experienced severe trauma, such as sexual abuse, is Fraser River Counselling appropriate?

-We provide services for clients with many different traumas; however it is important to note the limitations of our service.
+We provide services for clients with many different traumas; however, it is important to note the limitations of our service.
 Often for severe trauma, long-term care with a consistent counsellor may be the most appropriate.
 FRC by its nature cannot guarantee this.
-If your presenting concern is sexual abuse, contact the intake worker who will provide you with appropriate referrals.
+If your presenting concern is sexual abuse, contact the FRC Coordinator who will provide you with appropriate referrals.

 I have an active eating disorder (i.e. Anorexia Nervosa or Bulimia Nervosa), is Fraser River Counselling appropriate?

 We can provide counselling, but only as supportive therapy.
 We ask clients who suffer from active eating disorders to be under psychiatric care while receiving services from FRC.
 Our involvement will be to work on a particular issue that a physician has assigned.

 I have Borderline Personality Disorder (BPD), is Fraser River Counselling a good fit for me?

 The best standard of practice for BPD is Dialectical Behavioural Therapy and long-term care.
 Fraser River Counselling does not provide training in this specific therapy and does not provide long-term care.
 Unfortunately, this means that our counsellors will not be a suitable match for your needs.

 The waitlist is variable depending on the volume of clients currently being seen, and the volume of clients on the waitlist.
 Counsellors usually start seeing clients late September, early October.
 The waitlist can be couple of months or more depending on the volume.
 The FRC Coordinator will let you know the approximate wait time once you submit an intake form.